Paying for preventive vs. diagnostic care

 - Priority Health pays 100% for preventive services whether you have met your deductible or not.

-- The exception might be if your Priority Health plan is "grandfathered" under the Affordable Care Act (health care reform).
+- The exceptions are: If you're covered by a short-term (6 months or less) plan, or if your Priority Health plan is "grandfathered" under the Affordable Care Act (health care reform).
 See below to learn more.

 Diagnostic = Deductible applies